-Mission: Build capacity and expertise among school teams and school site interventionists to create and sustain positive, predictable and consistent environments that result in improved student outcomes
+Mission: Build skills, capacity and expertise among school teams and school site interventionists to create and sustain positive, predictable and consistent environments that result in improved student outcomes

 Positive Behavioral Interventions & Supports